 Asics had comfort in mind when they designed this shoe.
 There is gel cushioning

-in the rearfoot and forefoot, which is great for touch down and lift off.
-It’s also great for warding off impact related injuries and providing shock attenuation.
-The DuoMax support system is dual density EVA cushion that also supports the stride and promotes proper foot placement.
-The Trusstic system is under the arch and is great for minimizing twisting of the joints throughout the stride and preventing injury.
-Some testers did find the shoe to run a little smaller than expected, making it uncomfortable for runners with wide feet.
+under the forefoot and heel, which is great for touch down and lift off.
+It is also good for providing shock attenuation and reducing impact-related muscle and joint injuries.
+The DuoMax support system is dual density EVA cushion that also encourages proper foot alignment and creates a supportive stride.
+The Trusstic system is under the arch and is good at minimizing the twisting of the joints during strides and preventing injury.
+Some testers found that the shoe ran a little smaller than expected, meaning that runners with wide feet would find it uncomfortable.
 However, Asics has removed some of the overlay material from the last revision to create a snugger fit around the midfoot and more room in the toe box, which is good for runners who like to splay their toes.
-Overall, if you get the right size for you, this is a comfortable shoe with lots of cushion and support features.
+Overall, if you get the right size for you, this shoe fits comfortably and has lots of cushioning and supportive features.

-The Asics Trounce 3 is built with stability in mind and because of this, it is has a very classic running shoe look.
-The higher heel cup and the lacing
+The Asics Trounce 3 is built with stability in mind and because of this, it is has a typical running shoe look.
+The laces

-system come up to really hug around the foot making this shoe look a little bit big.
+and heel cup come up to hug around the foot making this shoe look a little bit big.
 One of the major revisions that they made from the previous version was the colors.
 Asics really updated the colors to make for more of a flashier, younger looking attractive shoe.

 Asics kept all of their great durable features from their last version of this shoe and incorporated into this update, although some runners have had issues with the laces breaking.
 This minor problem can be corrected by replacing the laces.
 The carbon rubber provides great durable traction and is especially abrasion resistant, making it great for hard paved surfaces.
 The midsole is also built with durability in mind, as the gel